azuyalabs/yasumi/README.md

 * Base          : For testing the base functionality of Yasumi
 * Belgium       : For separately testing the Belgium Holiday Provider
+* Brazil        : For separately testing the Brazil Holiday Provider
 * CzechRepublic : For separately testing the Czech Republic Holiday Provider
 * Denmark       : For separately testing the Denmark Holiday Provider
 * Finland       : For separately testing the Finland Holiday Provider